Bible Study: Understanding God's WordIntroduction

 Requirements for understanding the Bible

 i] Faith and prayer.
 When we read the Bible we must believe that it is God's truth to us and that God will make those truths known to us as we read.
 He has promised to "teach us all things" and so we need to come to the scriptures prayerfully, expecting him to make his will known to us.

 ii] Teachers of the Word.
 The Bible is a very profound book and so God has seen to it that gifted teachers are at our disposal to unlock its truths.
-Bible teachers might do their work through a book, eg. Scripture Union notes, or through the sermon or a Bible study.
-The teacher does not dictate to us what we must believe, rather they expose the truths contained in the Bible.
-We must do the rest.
+Bible teachers might do their work through a book, eg. Scripture Union notes, or through a sermon, or a Bible study.
+The teacher does not dictate to us what we must believe, rather they expose the truths contained in the Bible, and we must do the rest.

 i] A good Bible translation.
-The most popular translation around at present is the New International Version (NIV - the latest update is NIV11).
+One of the most popular translation around at present is the New International Version (NIV - the latest update is NIV11).

 iii] The hearing of sermons, attending a Bible Study, and the reading of good biblical studies.

 iv] Systematic Bible aids.
-"The New Bible Commentary" is probably the best aid.
-Use this to prepare for your Bible studies.
+"The New Bible Commentary" is a very good aid - use it to prepare for your Bible studies.

 vii] Bible backgrounds.
 These give a run-down on the life and times of the Bible period.
 It is important to understand the environment within which the Bible was written.